brandur/sorg/content/articles/ruby-memory.md

 bits, therefore guaranteeing perfect exclusivity between them and an `RVALUE` pointer.

+This technique of folding extra information into pointers isn't specific to Ruby.
+These kinds of values are more broadly referred to as ["tagged pointers"][taggedpointer].

 ## Allocating an object (#allocating)

 Now that we've seen some basics of the heap, we're getting